 What we’re working on right now….

 Small cell carcinoma of the ovary, hypercalcemic type (SCCOHT) is the most common undifferentiated ovarian malignancy in women below age 40, with a mean diagnosis age of 23.9 years.
 It is an extremely aggressive tumor and, due to lack of effective treatment, long-term survival rates are poor.
-By performing whole exome sequencing on 3 families with multiple members affected by SCCOHT, we recently discovered that inherited mutations in SMARCA4 were segregating with the disease in these families.
+Between 2012 and 2014 we performed whole exome sequencing on 3 families with multiple members affected by SCCOHT and discovered that inherited mutations in SMARCA4 were segregating with the disease in these families.
 Sequencing of additional tumors, familial and sporadic in origin, revealed that all had loss of SMARCA4 expression resulting either from mutations or loss of heterozygosity, identifying SCCOHT as a monogenic disease.
-This discovery was published in Nature Genetics in May 2014 (Witkowski et al, Nat Genet 2014; 46(5):438-43).
+This discovery was published in Nature Genetics in May 2014.

 In 2009, the association of germline DICER1 mutations with a distinctive human disease syndrome (OMIM 601200) involving familial pleuropulmonary blastoma was reported.
 Since then, germline DICER1 mutations have also been described in cystic nephroma, embryonal rhabdomyosarcomas, ovarian sex cord stromal tumors (especially Sertoli-Leydig cell tumors), nasal chondromesenchymal hamartoma, ciliary body medulloepithelioma, multinodular goiter, differentiated thyroid carcinoma, Wilms tumor, pituitary blastoma and pineoblastoma, among others.
 Since 2009, our group contributed several manuscripts to the description of the DICER1 mutations and associated phenotypes in affected families.